Information for Patients

 514-412-4400, ext.
 23337 or 514-412-4479

-The clinic is open during the academic year, from September until April.
+The clinic is open from September to April.